 Nancy DuVergne Smith, editorial director, has served as a senior writer/editor at universities, newspapers, and a magazine.
 She teaches writing for the Web.
 Hobbies include reading the longest novels published in English and watercolor painting.

-Jay London, web, print and multimedia writer, is a devout Bostonian with a background in marketing for higher education.
-He is an avid Boston sports fan and aspiring handyman who enjoys spending time with his wife and sons.
+Jay London, web, print, and multimedia writer, is a devout Bostonian with a background in marketing for higher education.
+He is an aspiring handyman who enjoys spending time with his wife and sons.
 His favorite book is J. Anthony Lukas’s Common Ground.

 Joe McGonegal, email strategist and multimedia writer, taught high-school English before pursuing a career in writing and communications.
 He was a freelance reporter for several years and he also writes creative non-fiction.
 He enjoys running long-distance races and sailing.